 Shayna R. Frieden

-While at ASU, she earned the Dean’s Award for Academic Performance and Contributions to the College of Law, the Best Oralist Award (Plaintiff/Respondent) for Legal Advocacy, and seven CALI Excellence Awards (for the top grade in each class) in Appellate Advocacy, Bankruptcy, Plea Bargaining, Public Defender Clinic, Evidence, Constitutional Law, and Legal Method and Writing.
+While at ASU, Shayna earned the Dean’s Award for Academic Performance and Contributions to the College of Law, the Best Oralist Award (Plaintiff/Respondent) for Legal Advocacy, and seven CALI Excellence Awards (for the top grade in each class) in Appellate Advocacy, Bankruptcy, Plea Bargaining, Public Defender Clinic, Evidence, Constitutional Law, and Legal Method and Writing.
 She was an O’Connor Honors Fellow, a two-semester Willard H. Pedrick Scholar, and served as Note and Comment Editor of the Arizona State Law Journal.

 During law school, Shayna earned a summer internship at Gallagher & Kennedy and an externship at the Arizona Court of Appeals, Division One, for Judge Bailey.
 She also served as a Co-Student Director for Legislating Criminal Justice Reform, was awarded the Pro Bono Service with Distinction award, and was a Certified Limited Practice Student for the Public Defender Clinic.